Finite sample bounds for barycenter estimation in geodesic spaces: Barycenter estimation

 \begin{theorem} Let $(M,\dist)$ be a $\CAT(\kappa)$ space for some $\kappa\in \R$ and $C$ be a convex domain in $M$.
 If $\kappa>0$, let $\varepsilon>0$ be such that $C$ is enclosed in a ball of radius $1/2(D_\kappa/2-\varepsilon)$.
 Let $X_1,\ldots,X_n$ be i.i.d, square integrable random variables in $M$ such that $X_1\in C$ almost surely.
 Let $b^*$ be their population barycenter and $\hat b_n$ be their empirical barycenter.
 Then,

-where $A=2$ if $\kappa\leq 0$, $A=\frac{32}{\varepsilon^{1/4}\kappa^{1/8}\alpha(\varepsilon,\kappa)}$ if $\kappa>0$. \end{theorem}
+where $A=2$ if $\kappa\leq 0$, $A=\frac{64\pi}{\alpha(\varepsilon,\kappa)^2}$ if $\kappa>0$. \end{theorem}

-\begin{remark} \begin{itemize} \item When $\kappa\leq 0$, the same bound without the factor $2$ was obtained in \cite[Theorem 3]{fastconv}, assuming that the space also has curvature bounded from below in Alexandrov's sense, which implies that the tangent cone at a barycenter contains a Hilbert section, allowing to reduce the problem to the Hilbert case, after a few manipulations.
+\begin{remark}\, \begin{itemize} \item When $\kappa\leq 0$, the same bound without the factor $2$ was obtained in \citep[Theorem 3]{fastconv}, assuming that the space also has curvature bounded from below in Alexandrov's sense, which implies that the tangent cone at a barycenter contains a Hilbert section, allowing to reduce the problem to the Hilbert case, after a few manipulations.
 If $(M,\dist)$ is a Hilbert space, the constant $2$ is indeed superfluous, and one actually has $\E[\dist(\hat b_n,b^*)^2]=\sigma^2/n$, which is an equality.
-In that case, only the last step of our proof is suboptimal, since $\E[\dist(X_1,X_1')^2]=2\sigma^2$ in Hilbert spaces. \item A similar bound is also obtained in \cite[Theorem 1]{fastconv}, giving a bound of order $1/n$ for $\E[\dist(\hat b_n,b^*)^2]$, under a different set of assumptions.
-Precisely, they assume that the space has non-negative curvature and that geodesics are extendible and their bound depends on the level of extendibility. \item By \eqref{eq:alpha}, the constant $A$ is of order $1/\alpha^{5/4}$, where $\alpha=2$ if $\kappa\leq 0$ and $\alpha=\alpha(\varepsilon,\kappa)$ otherwise.
-The dependence on $\alpha$ of our upper bound in Theorem~\ref{thm:llnempiricalbar} may be suboptimal in the small $\alpha$ regime, that is, when $\kappa>0$ and $\varepsilon\sqrt{\kappa}$ is small. \end{itemize} \end{remark}
+In that case, only the last step of our proof is suboptimal, since $\E[\dist(X_1,X_1')^2]=2\sigma^2$ in Hilbert spaces. \item A similar bound is also obtained in \citep[Theorem 1]{fastconv}, giving a bound of order $1/n$ for $\E[\dist(\hat b_n,b^*)^2]$, under a different set of assumptions.
+Precisely, they assume that the space has non-negative curvature and that geodesics are extendible and their bound depends on the level of extendibility. \item By \eqref{eq:alpha}, the constant $A$ is of order $1/\alpha^{2}$, where $\alpha=2$ if $\kappa\leq 0$ and $\alpha=\alpha(\varepsilon,\kappa)$ otherwise.
+The dependence on $\alpha$ of our upper bound in Theorem~\ref{thm:llnempiricalbar} may be suboptimal in the small $\alpha$ regime, that is, when $\kappa>0$ and $\varepsilon\sqrt{\kappa}$ is small.
+If one allows $\varepsilon$ to depend on the sample size $n$ and $\varepsilon=\varepsilon_n\xrightarrow[n\to\infty]{}0$, we expect that slower rates may happen, as described by the smeariness phenomenon \citep{eltzner2019smeary,Eltzner2021}.
+In such case, understanding the optimal dependence on $\alpha$ is essential.
+We leave this question for future work. \end{itemize} \end{remark}

 \begin{proof}